 A: There is quite a lot of information available about GDPR online.
-Simply, GDPR is a new European law based on a few key principles around personal data handling and almost all of them make good common sense.
-The good news is that most customer community forums - in isolation - don’t contain a lot of personal data.
-And how the data is being processed is straightforward and well understood by the community members.
+Simply, GDPR is a European law based on a few key principles around personal data handling and almost all of them make good common sense.
+The good news is that most customer community forums – in isolation – don’t contain a lot of personal data.
+How the data is being processed is straightforward and well understood by the community members.

 Q: Do I need to care about GDPR if my company is not in Europe?